 - Clients should know that they are entering a counselling relationship and should want to be counselled.

-- Counselling and psychotherapy are always undertaken at the request of the client and no-one can properly be "sent" for counselling or psychotherapy.
+- Counselling and psychotherapy are always undertaken at the request of the client and no one can properly be "sent" for counselling or psychotherapy.

-So we can see that counselling is quite different from someone just listening to you.
+Counselling is quite different from someone just listening to you.

 They will inform you about confidentiality in terms of what they can and cannot disclose.